-SVMs were proposed initially by Vapnik in [3, 4].
+SVMs were proposed initially by Boser et al. [1992] and thoroughly examined by Vapnik [1995, 1998].
 They are often very accurate and efficient.
 The idea is applicable to both data classification and function approximation tasks.
 The statement of the SVM optimization for classification problems may be the following: